Turkey Readies Major Attack on Northeast Syria

 “All across Northern Syria, hundreds of thousands of displaced and conflict-affected people who survived the horrors of the [Islamic State] era will now face the risk of new violence between Turkish and SDF forces,” Konyndyk said.
 “Turkey may also use the zones as a pretext for involuntarily expelling (or ‘refouling’) thousands of Syrian refugees who have found safety inside Turkey – which is prohibited by international law.”

 Update, Oct.
-8, 2019: This story was updated to include the news that Turkey is expected to launch an attack on northeast Syria within 24 hours.
+8, 2019: This story has been updated to include the news that Turkey is preparing to launch an attack on northeast Syria within 24 hours, and a statement by a DOD spokesperson.

 Comments